Before scheduling your first therapy session, please review the information about our practice and logistical details below.

 Kaitlin Doyle offers therapy in Spanish.

-What accommodations are available for new mothers?
+What accommodations are available for new parents?

 Adult clients typically begin to feel relief within three to five sessions, and many continue attending weekly, bi-weekly, or monthly sessions to continue progressing towards goals and more satisfying relationships.
 Children and adolescents may experience relief within one to two months of therapy.
+You and your therapist will work together to schedule appointments at a frequency and duration that meets your goals and accounts for constraints of time, budget, and availability.

 How much does therapy cost, and how do you take payment?